Snoring and bruxism appliances

 EDS can be a result of obstructive sleep apnoea, a more severe collapsing of the airway in which it is obstructed for multiple periods of time during sleep.
 Both in the form of a total pause or a significant shallowing of breath, oxygen levels dip and can result in a multitude of symptoms: extreme tiredness, snoring, abnormal movements whilst sleeping, headaches, and psychological issues to name a few.

-We offer a range of dental appliances for the treatment of such sleep disorders, our gold standard offering is the Sleepwell (£450) - the most clinically-proved AS on the market for snoring and mild to moderate OSA.
+We used to offer a range of dental appliances for the treatment of such sleep disorders, but now we only offer our gold standard, the Sleepwell (£450).
+This 3rd generation design is the most successful and comfortable as well as the most clinically-proved AS on the market for snoring and mild to moderate OSA.